cbeier-studio/Xolmis/docs/sampling-plots.md

     Toponyms and sampling plots are similar but not the same.
 Toponyms are well known named sites, while sampling plots are more specific sites generally "inside" a locality (toponym), and with names invented by the researcher.
 Also, a locality can have many sampling plots.

+Open the Sampling plots module in the main menu **Geo → Sampling plots**.

 ## Adding or editing

 | Field | Required | Description |